 - Virtual Stalking: It should come as no surprise, but online stalkers tend to follow you around the Internet.
 As an example, I used the screen name “fallenone” for many years; in doing so, I made it easy for a cyber-stalker to find me by Googling my screen name, and he would follow behind me and post attack info behind all my posts.

 So you may have a cyber stalker, so the question is how do you handle it?
-The hard part is the nature of the Internet itself, along with a lack of consensus on the seriousness of cyber-terrorism, as evidenced by the recent high profile case of the 13-year-old who committed suicide after she was targeted by a cyber bully.
+The hard part is the nature of the Internet itself, along with a lack of consensus on the seriousness of cyber-terrorism, as evidenced by a high profile case of a13-year-old who committed suicide after she was targeted by a cyber bully.
 See also the 1999 Report on Cyber Stalking (www.usdoj.gov/criminal/cyber crime/cyber stalking.htm).
 In short, local law enforcement may lack the capacity (or the desire) to handle Internet-related cases.

 Below are a few methods of dealing with cyber-stalkers I have adapted from various sources.
 It is up to you to decide which method you prefer:

 - Ignore them as you would a troll: Most cyber-stalkers are annoying you get a rise out of your reactions, and if you ignore them or at least not directly address them, most will get aggravated and give up.
 Noted as the best of the approaches by most people, as many cyber-stalkers are motivated similarly to trolls.